Understanding Substance Use Disorder

 Evidence-Based Therapy & Skill-Building

-We teach proven recovery strategies:
+We utilize proven recovery strategies:

-• Cognitive Behavioral Therapy (CBT) - Identifying triggers and developing coping strategies
+- Cognitive Behavioral Therapy (CBT) — Identifying triggers and developing coping strategies

-• Motivational Interviewing - Building internal motivation for recovery
+- Motivational Interviewing — Building internal motivation for recovery

-• Relapse Prevention - Planning for high-risk situations and recovery support
+- Relapse Prevention — Planning for high-risk situations and recovery support

 Treatment Options